Best iOS games

 Price: £3.99 | Download Grand Theft Auto: Vice City iPhone app

 Organ Trail: Director's Cut

 The post-apocalyptic zombie survival game which is essentially a parody of the game Oregon's Trail has classic, 8-bit flavour, a faithfully recreated retro beepy soundtrack and enough zombie film references to make it a win all round.

 If New Star Soccer lacks the console-like game engine and slick player animations you truly crave from a mobile football game, the latest FIFA instalment should be more to your liking.
-Adding EA SPORTS Football Club and the ability to share goals and outlandish Cruyff turns via YouTube, the new FIFA will now let you save games in Manager and tournament mode in the iCloud and continue campaigns on another iOS device.
+Adding EA SPORTS Football Club and the ability to share goals and outlandish Cruyff turns via YouTube, the new FIFA also has support for the Apple Watch.

 S: S&S EP is a self proclaimed 8-bit ‘prog-rock videogame album’ that sees a young Iranian nomad girl traveling through dark, tortured, David Lynch-esque surroundings.
 The latest update for the iPhone5 takes full advantage of the larger display to better experience the mind reading, mushroom munching, moon-phased madness.

 Price: £3.99 | Download Superbrothers: Sword & Sworcery iPhone app

 Nothing showcases the iPhone’s power better than BitMonster’s gorgeous and richly textured, non-violent adventure ‘Lili’.
 Our botanist and ‘veggie magician’ teen travels across the island of Geos, collecting flowers to defend herself against the cursed spritis that inhabit this beautiful environment.
 Laden with mini-games and progressively challenging.